wikipedia

 Gauge

-Gauge explains how many stitches and rows fit into a measured area.
+Gauge describes how many stitches and rows fit into a measured area.

 What it is

 Gauge connects yarn, needle size, tension and finished measurements.
-If gauge changes, the final garment size changes even when the pattern is followed correctly.
+If gauge changes, the finished size changes even when the instructions are followed.

 How Ruke patterns use it